Karan-Palan/musicblocks-v4/modules/masonry/docs/PRD/PRD.md

 ### a.
 Brick Types

-#### 1. Data Bricks: These serve as inputs for other bricks and come in two types: hardcoded and editable
+#### 1.Data Bricks: These serve as inputs for other bricks and come in two types

+#### hardcoded and editable

 - Hardcoded Data Brick: Fixed values that cannot be changed by the user.
 Examples include predefined note values, counts, etc.

      ![alt text](../images/image.png)
 - Editable Data Brick: Values that can be modified by the user.
 When clicked, these bricks open a text editor or a dropdown menu for user input, allowing customization of note names, pitches, etc.

      ![editable bricks](../images/image-1.png)